Skip to main content Skip to complementary content

 You must have an AWS account and AWS KMS key to use CMK with Qlik Cloud.
 For more information about setting up an AWS KMS account and creating an AWS KMS key, see AWS Key Management Service (KMS).

-Once you have completed the setup in AWS, you can change the key provider in the tenant to use your AWS KMS key.
+After you have completed the setup in AWS, you can change the key provider in the tenant to use your AWS KMS key.

-Changing the key provider in the tenant
+Create a new key provider in the tenant

-Before you change the key provider, verify that your AWS KMS key and policy have been correctly configured in AWS KMS.
+Before you create the key provider, verify that your AWS KMS key and policy have been correctly configured in AWS KMS.
 See AWS Key Management Service (KMS).
 Qlik Cloud supports the following key providers:

 • Qlik Internal KMS (this is the default KMS using Qlik-managed keys)